top of page

 Supply List for First Time Watercolor Students

 If you already have supplies, use them!
 If you see something you like other than these at the store, get them!
 These are just suggestions; you don’t have to get these exact supplies.
 Shop around, sign up for student discounts at stores.
 I've put together this basic supply list for the person who has never taken a class before, if that's you, this will set you up for success in your upcoming watercolor class.
-You'll need Paint, Paper, Brushes, and a few other things to get s
+You'll need Paint, Paper, Brushes, and a few other things to get st

 (No-Mess) Masking Fluid Application